karanB015/Learn-Git/Introduction.md

  -> "git branch" will show all the available branchbes on the local machine.
  -> "git checkout -b <branch>" it will create and take us to the side branch. (-b is to create the branch).
  -> "git checkout <branch>" ti just move to the specified branch.

+ Note: whenever we create a branch, its a complete new and separate copy of the base project.
+        Therefore, after that in each branch we can have different content, untill merged